TALKRADIO 89 - THE TALK OF CHICAGO

 |||||

-| It was a slow rise from a 30 year low, but several factors help change the
+It was a slow rise from a 30 year low, but several factors help change the

 station's misfortune.
 Rush Limbaugh became a ratings highlight.
-Hosts were moved around
+Al Lerner

 and paired in different combinations.
 Vrdolyak was joined by Ty Wansley in afternoons.